ssm-econ/ssm-econ.github.io/_posts/2023-10-19-time-series-filtering.md

 ---
-title: "Filtering, Or why you shouldn't throw away a noisy sensor"
+title: 'Filtering, Or why you shouldn't throw away a noisy sensor'
 date: 2023-10-19
 permalink: /posts/2023/10/filtering/
 excerpt: "An introduction to filtering and sensor fusion"